epics-containers/epics-containers.github.io/docs/explanations/introduction.md

       or other OCI registry

 :services source:
-    - prepares a helm chart from each IOC instance or other service definition
+    - prepares a helm Chart from each IOC instance or other service definition
-    - tests that the helm chart is deployable (but does not deploy it)
+    - tests that the helm Chart is deployable (but does not deploy it)
     - locally launches each IOC instance and loads its configuration to verify that the configuration is valid (no system tests because this would require talking to real hardware instances).

 :documentation source:
-    - builds the sphinx docs
+    - builds the sphinx docs that you are reading now
     - publishes it to github.io pages with version tag or branch tag.

-:global helm chart source:
+:global helm Chart source:
     - ``ec-helm-chars`` repo only
-    - packages a helm chart from source
+    - packages a helm Chart from source
     - publishes it to github packages (only if the commit is tagged) or other OCI registry
 ```